terraform-google-modules/terraform-google-kubernetes-engine/examples/disable_client_cert/README.md

 # Disable Client Certificate

-This example illustrates how to create a simple cluster and disable deprecate security features:
+This example illustrates how to create a simple cluster and disable deprecated security features:

 * basic auth
 * client certificate